PrimaMateria/blog/primamateria-blog/content/worklogs/20240530-home-server/index.md

   subdomains it was really easy to complete the element and synapse setup.
 I have migrated also the freshrss to the subdomain.

+{{ curious(text="

+This is a great moment!
+I was able to unlock the subdomains without having to pay over a hundred dollars for the yearly subscription.
+I was worried that there might be a catch waiting for me down the line, but there wasn't.

+") }}

 <div style="margin-top: 24px">
 {{ resize_image_w(path="worklogs/20240530-home-server/matrix-primamateria-ddns-net.webp", width=748) }}
 </div>